privacyguides/privacyguides.org/docs/search-engines.md

 </div>

+Note that if you use Brave Search while logged in to a Premium account, it may make it easier for Brave to correlate queries with specific users.

 We recommend you disable [Anonymous usage metrics](https://search.brave.com/help/usage-metrics) as it is enabled by default and can be disabled within settings.

 ### DuckDuckGo